SeverinAlexB/ln-verifymessagejs/README.md

 console.log("Message has been signed by", derivedNodeId);
 ```

-Be aware: `deriveNodeId` does not check if the message has been signed by this specific signature.
+Be aware: `deriveNodeId` does not check if the message has been signed by the specific signature nor does it check
+if node exists.

 #### Check if the signature and message has been signed by a specific node